 This year had already given us some great movies before the coronavirus pandemic put an end to our weekly visits to the cinema.
 Life as not been the same after some of our highly awaited films were postponed indefinitely.
 While a few Hollywood films have announced a new release date, others are still on the fence.
 We can only hope that we recover from this pandemic soon so that we get to watch these cinematic gems on the big screen.
 But with the delay in so many releases, there were concerns on how the pandemic would impact the awards season next year.
-While the 93rd Oscars is still scheduled to take place on February 28, 2021, there are reports it might get pushed.
-The Academy hasn’t confirmed the news yet, but it did announce that films will no longer be required to have a theatrical run in order to compete.
+The 93rd Oscars which was originally scheduled to take place on February 28, 2021, has now been postponed to April 25, 2021.
+Additionally, the Academy also announced that films will no longer be required to have a theatrical run in order to compete.
 This means more OTT releases!
 Even though it is early to make predictions for next year’s Academy Awards, here are our top picks in the big categories, provided that they release this year.

 Nolan has been quite secretive with the plot of his next movie but we know that it revolves around international espionage, time travel, and evolution.
 Some film experts guess that the movie is about a man who tries to prevent World War III through time travel and rebirth.
 Needless to say, it is one of the most highly awaited movies of the year and is likely to bag several Oscar nominations.

 Anderson’s latest is based on a story co-written by him, Roman Coppola, Hugo Guinness, and Jason Schwartzman.
 It revolves around a twentieth-century French foreign bureau of a fictional Kansas newspaper that brings to life a collection of stories published in ‘The French Dispatch Magazine’.
 With a brilliant cast and crew, this film is likely to be an Oscar favorite next year.